 What Plans Does Highmark Offer Under The ACA?

 By law, health care plans offered on the Affordable Care Act’s (ACA) Health Insurance Marketplace are mandated to provide coverage for mental and behavioral health treatment, including inpatient services, along with substance abuse treatment.
+To check your coverage options in relation to substance abuse treatment, click here to contact a treatment provider.
 Within the requirements of the ACA, Highmark insurance plans are broken down into the 4 categories listed below.

 - Gold.
 Gold plans are for those who would rather pay more money in premiums month-to-month but save money when it comes to out-of-pocket expenses.